emqx/blog/en/202006/emqx-mqtt-broker-k8s-cluster.md

                     stopped_nodes => []}
   ```

-  We can see that the new EMQ X Broker cluster has successfully built.
+  We can see that the new EMQX Broker cluster has successfully built.

 + Abort a Pod: